Country dossier

 The realistic budgeting view for 2026

 For a single Bulgarian municipal website failing the WAD monitoring methodology, the modal exposure is a corrective-action order plus an administrative fine in the €500–€5,000 range.
-For a private-sector operator failing the EAA's product or service obligations, the modal exposure is corrective action plus an administrative fine in the €5,000–€25,000 range, with the very-serious / repeated tier (€25,000–€100,000+) reserved for systemic failures.
+For a private-sector operator failing ZIDPU's product obligations, the modal exposure is corrective action plus an administrative fine in the ≈€2,556–€12,782 range (halved before 1 June 2026), with the ≈€25,565 ceiling reserved for repeated violations; the service-side catch-all runs ≈€1,534–€10,226 with a ≈€20,452 repeat ceiling.
 For any operator selling into the Bulgarian public sector, layer 3 (procurement disqualification) is typically the dominant economic exposure.
-For any product or service with cross-border reach, the EU-wide market-surveillance system means that a Bulgarian APD finding can trigger parallel proceedings under the corresponding national regulator in every other member state where the product or service is placed on the market — converting a Bulgarian compliance failure into a 27-member-state compliance failure within weeks.
+For any product or service with cross-border reach, the EU-wide market-surveillance system means that a Bulgarian DAMTN finding can trigger parallel proceedings under the corresponding national regulator in every other member state where the product or service is placed on the market — converting a Bulgarian compliance failure into a 27-member-state compliance failure within weeks.

 Enforcement record and outlook